Even so, G-M-Os can still carry a stigma.

 Still, G-M-Os remain in favor with a large number of those who are producing the nation's food and fiber.
 As David Miller explains in this status report, the deployment of the technology is growing.

-USDA Prospective Plantings Report, US farmers will sow seeds on almost 170 million acres.
+The 2001 crop season has begun.
+According to the USDA Prospective Plantings Report, US farmers will sow seeds on almost 170 million acres.
 This year, as in the past 6 years, a certain percentage will be planted in genetically engineered varieties.
 24% of the corn, 63% of the soybeans and 64% of the cotton is expected to be genetically modified.

 Seed companies have made biotech products a staple of their marketing mixes while farmers have become more careful about their seed purchases.
 Barring the introduction of products with new traits, the giant leaps in sales experienced in the mid-90s appear to be at an end.